ruyrybeyro/chrootvpn/README.md

 ![This is an image](/assets/images/09.png)

-The signature has to be accepted too.
-It can happen several times if there is a cluster solution.
+The signature must be accepted too.
+It will happen several times if there is a cluster solution.

 ![This is an image](/assets/images/10.png)

-Finally the connection is established.
+Finally, the connection is established.
 The user will be disconnected then upon timeout, closing the tab/browser, or pressing Disconnect.

 ![This is an image](/assets/images/11.png)

 Split tunneling
 ===============

-For creating *temporarily* a split tunnel on the client side, only after VPN is up:
+For creating *temporarily* a split tunnel on the client side, only after the VPN is up:

            vpn.sh split

-If the VPN is giving "wrong routes", deleting the default VPN gateway mith not be enough, so there is a need to fill in routes in the SPLIT variable, by default at /opt/etc/vpn.conf, or if before installing for the first time, at the beginning of the vpn.sh script.
+If the VPN is giving "wrong routes", deleting the default VPN gateway might not be enough, so there is a need to fill in routes in the SPLIT variable, by default at /opt/etc/vpn.conf, or if before installing for the first time, at the beginning of the vpn.sh script.

 The SPLIT variable accepts the following directives: